Xon77/Live4Bubbles/README.md

 ⚠️ While *Live 4 Bubbles* can be launched quickly once installed, the installation process involves setting up numerous open-source dependencies and programs to maximize control possibilities over sound synthesis and pattern manipulation.

-As shown in the images above representing a four-track configuration, this project is designed to be used in conjunction with [Fizzy Hydra](https://github.com/Xon77/FizzyHydra) if you want to add audio-reactive visuals and a VJ system controlled notably by volume data and event triggering per track.
+As shown in the images above representing a four-track configuration, this project is also designed to be used in conjunction with [Fizzy Hydra](https://github.com/Xon77/FizzyHydra) if you want to add audio-reactive visuals and a VJ system controlled notably by volume data and event triggering per track.

 ## 🎛️ Core Features